Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 What is Breast Cancer?

-Breast cancer may begin anywhere in the breasts, but through the blood or lymph system, they can spread to the other part of the body.
+Breast cancer may begin anywhere in the breasts, but through the blood or lymph system, it can spread to other parts of the body.
 If the cancer cell spreads to lymph nodes, there are higher chances of cancer spreading to the lymph system and metastasizing to other organs.
-However, not in all cases, cancer metastasizes.
+However, not all cases of cancer metastasize.

 Age: The risk of getting diagnosed with Breast cancer increases with age.
 Approximately 80% of women diagnosed with Breast cancer are 50 or older.

-Family history: In general, some people are more vulnerable to developing a certain disease because of family history.
+Family history: Some people are generally more vulnerable to developing a certain disease because of family history.
 The same is the case with Breast cancer.
-It has been observed that having a first degree relative with Breast cancer almost doubles the risk of Breast cancer.
+It has been observed that having a first-degree relative with Breast cancer almost doubles the risk of Breast cancer.
 However, this does not mean that in every instance, family history is to be blamed if more than one family member is diagnosed with Breast cancer.
 Breast cancer is the most common form of cancer in women, and it can be purely by chance as well.

-Mutations: Talking about family history, if Breast cancer runs in the genes of the family, there are chances that some mutations, i.e., changes in the genomic mapping of the person, are being passed down to the next generations.
+Mutations: Talking about family history, if breast cancer runs in the genes of the family, there is a chance that some mutations, i.e., changes in the genomic mapping of the person, will be passed down to the next generations.
 In the case of Breast cancer, inherited mutations in certain genes such as BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two) render women at higher risk of Breast cancer.
 Talking about why a mutation in this particular gene might be causing Breast cancer can be attributed to the primary role of the gene, which is to serve the damaged cells and manage the normal cell growth in breasts and ovaries.

-Dense breasts: To have a dense pair of breasts usually mean to have more connective and glandular tissue than fatty tissue.
+Dense breasts: Having a dense pair usually means having more connective and glandular tissue than fatty tissue.
 Women with dense breasts, which are approximately 10% of the total women population, are put at a higher risk of developing Breast cancer.
 Further, due to difficulties in distinguishing between dense tissues and tumors, as they both appear white on mammograms.
 This further delays the diagnosis and increases the severity of Breast cancer.

 History of Breast cancer lump: A history of certain previous types of breast lumps or early non-invasive breast cancer also renders women susceptible to cancer.